5.0

 hikes

 Hiking around Upper Montclair is characterized by preserved woodlands, extensive park systems, and natural features along the Watchung Mountains.
-The terrain consists of wooded areas, well-worn paths, and rolling hills, with some trails offering views of the New York City skyline.
+The terrain consists of wooded areas, rolling hills, and well-worn paths, with some trails offering views of the New York City skyline.
 The region provides a mix of paved park loops and natural trail surfaces within its reservations.
-The trail network offers options primarily for easy and moderate ability levels.
+The trail network offers options primarily for easy ability levels.

 hikers